 Once a first responder taps the Medical ID from your iPhone's Lock screen, the next time you try to unlock your phone, you'll be prompted to re-enter your password.

 Apple Watch (iOS 11)

 If a first responder needs to access a Medical ID from Apple Watch, he/she'll press and hold the side button > Drag the Medical ID slider to the right.
 To call a contact, he/she'll choose from the list of Emergency Contacts > Apple Watch will place the call.

 To place calls from Apple Watch, the watch must be paired and connected to Wi-Fi or have a cellular connection.

 How to Backup Your iPhone Medical ID

 To backup your Medical ID - backup your iPhone with iCloud.
 If you don't use iCloud, backup your iPhone with iTunes by checking "Encrypt iPhone backup."
 When enabling encryption, you'll be prompted to create a password to protect your backup.
 To generate strong passwords, use an app like 1Password (Mac) (iOS) (Windows) [affiliate link].

 You just learned how to set up your Medical ID on iPhone and Apple Watch, using iOS 11.
 After you set up your Medical ID, show your family members how to set up theirs, too.
 It could be a life-saving decision.

 Do you like Apple's solution for creating and accessing Medical IDs on iPhone?
 Answer in the Comments below.

-The post Why iPhone and Apple Watch Users Should to Setup a Medical ID first appeared on the Culture Gaps Blog by Jeff Shibasaki.
+Why iPhone and Apple Watch Users Should to Setup a Medical ID first appeared on the Culture Gaps Blog by Jeff Shibasaki.